open-mmlab/mmengine/docs/en/tutorials/optim_wrapper.md

 ## Advanced usages

-PyTorch's optimizer allows different hyperparameters to be set for each parameter in the model, such as using different learning rates for the backbone and head of a classification model.
+PyTorch's optimizer allows different hyperparameters to be set for each parameter in the model, such as using different learning rates for the backbone and head for a classification model.

 ```python
 from torch.optim import SGD